blog

 Aesthetician or Aesthetic Nurse

-There are many different titles that refer to this particular occupation—aesthetic medicine and cosmetic dermatology are two of the most common ones.
+Aesthetic medicine and cosmetic dermatology are two common ones.

-Also referred to as “aesthetic nurses,” they can do the following:
+Also called “aesthetic nurses,” they can do the following:

 - Assess a patient’s skin;